VladimirPoplavsky/Stock_Price_prediction/README.md

     return df
 ```

-## Data cleaning
+# Data cleaning

 * removing "Dividend" rows.
-Dividend is a payment.
-It means distribution of profits by a corporation between shareholders.
-If current row is Dividend we can remove it because othes values on this day are empty
+The dividend is a payment.
+It means the distribution of profits by a corporation between shareholders.
+If the current row is Dividend we can remove it because of the other values on this day that are empty
 * Stock split (or stock divide) increases the number of shares in a company.
-For example if the company had 1 million shares, and maks split 2:1, each will have a price 2 times lower than the original.
+For example, if the company had 1 million shares, and maks a split 2:1, each will have a price 2 times lower than the original.
 Each owner of the previous 100 shares will now own 200 new shares.
 The nominal value of the shares is proportionally reduced.